IncentroBA/BarChart/README.md

 Sorting options: The results can be sorted by name, value or even via custom attribute (`Integer`).

+Legend orientation: Set the orientation in which the legend is displayed (`horizontal`, `vertical`).

 ## Usage

 1. Install NPM package dependencies by using: `npm install`.
 If you use NPM v7.x.x, which can be checked by executing